weyoss/redis-smq/CONTRIBUTING.md

 Cover your code with new tests if needed.
 Only fully tested changes are accepted.

-Each time when you are ready to submit your changes don't forget to run `npm test` to check that your code is complying with eslint project rules and that all of the tests are successfully completed.
+Each time when you are ready to submit your changes don't forget to run `npm test` to check that your code is complying with eslint project rules and that all the tests are successfully completed.

 ## Bugs